Diverticular Disease and Diverticulitis

-Diverticula can also become inflamed and infected when bacteria becomes trapped inside them.
-This causes more severe symptoms such as constant cramping pain that usually starts below your belly button and moves to the lower left-hand side of your abdomen (or lower right-hand side if you originate from East Asia), a high temperature, chills, nausea and diarrhoea.
-In this situation, the condition is known as diverticulitis.
+Diverticula can also become inflamed and infected when bacteria become trapped inside them.
+This causes more severe symptoms such as constant cramping pain that usually starts below your belly button and most commonly moves to the lower left-hand side of your abdomen, a high temperature, chills, nausea and diarrhoea.
+When this happens, the condition is known as diverticulitis.

 A small number of people with diverticular disease or diverticulitis can develop complications - though these are fairly uncommon - including the following:

 Abscesses that develop outside the colon are the most common complication of diverticulitis.
 Some are easily treated with antibiotics, while others may need to be drained under local anaesthetic.

 Peritonitis, caused by an infection that leads to inflammation of the peritoneum (the layer of tissue that lines the inside of the abdomen).
 This can happen if infected diverticula split.
 It can be life-threatening, but it’s rare.

 Colon blockage: a total or partial blockage can be caused by scar tissue that forms around inflamed diverticula.
 A total blockage can lead to peritonitis, while a partial blockage can cause a lot of pain.
 Again, this is very rare.

 Bleeding from the rectum can also happen in cases of diverticular disease or diverticulitis.
 Most people affected do not experience pain, and the bleeding usually stops quickly by itself.
 In a few cases, however, bleeding can be severe, and hospital treatment - including a blood transfusion - is often necessary.